 Page & Feature Usage Over Time

-Unlike the other views, the filters for this section can be found directly to the right of the section's name and can be configured to display Views/Clicks or Visitors.
-In this view you can get a visual comparison of features and pages over time.
+Unlike the other sections, the filters for this panel are found directly to the right of the panel's name and can be used to display Views/Clicks or Visitors (2).
+This chart gives a visual comparison of features and pages over time.

 Page Use By Visitor

-When you hover over each dot on the graph, it will display both metrics (number of visitors and average amount of views).
+When you hover over a dot on the graph, it will display both metrics (number of visitors and average amount of views).

 Feature Use By Visitor

-This view is nearly identical to the Page Use By Visitor view, except it displays Feature Use instead of Page Use.
-The number of visitors is on the X axis while the average amount of clicks each feature received is on the Y axis.
+This section is nearly identical to the Page Use By Visitor view, except it displays Feature Use instead of Page Use.
+The number of visitors is on the X-axis while the average amount of clicks each feature received is on the Y-axis.

 When you hover over a dot on the graph it will display both metrics (number of visitors and average amount of clicks).

-This section lists all the users associated with an application.
-You can sort the list by alphabetical order and see how many days each user has been active as well as how many events they have interacted with.
-Events are the key features and events that drive value for your product.
+This section lists all the users who have visited an application.
+You can sort the list alphabetically by name to see how many days each user has been active and how many events they have interacted with.

 If you would like to download an excel spreadsheet of the data in the Visitors section, you can do so by clicking the icon.